 This year will look different for many of us but we can still make it a lovely occasion and a time of giving thanks.

 Here are my basic Thanksgiving recipes as well as a handful of other resources to help you plan a beautiful Thanksgiving.

 This post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Read more here.

 Thanksgiving Recipe Basics

 From thawing to cooking, I’ve got you covered.
-I’ve even included information on how to cook a turkey breast in a crockpot – perfect for sandwiches!
+I’ve even included information on how to cook a turkey breast in a crockpot – perfect for sandwiches or for smaller gatherings.